digidotcom/python-devicecloud/README.md

   * Get full metadata and contents of files and directories.
 * Low level support for performing basic SCI commands with limited parsing of results and support for only a subset of available services/commands.
+* APIs to make direct web service calls to the device cloud with some details handled by the library (see DeviceCloudConnection and 'ws' documentation)

 The following features are *not* supported at this time.
 Feedback on which features should be highest priority is always welcome.